stg7/hevc_bitstreamparser/README.md

 extracts qp values from hevc bitstreams

-this project is based on https://ffmpeg.org/releases/ffmpeg-4.1.tar.xz modifications to ffmeg are mostly done in hevcdec.c and are marked.
+this project is based on https://ffmpeg.org/releases/ffmpeg-4.1.tar.xz modifications to ffmpeg are mostly done in hevcdec.c and are marked.
 The ffmpeg-4.1 folder contains separate licences for FFmpeg.

 Author: Steve Göring